ElSacho/GNN-For-Salesman-Problem/README.md

 1. **Graph Neural Network Training:** We train a graph neural network on TSP instances with fixed sizes.
 The network predicts the probability of each edge being included in the optimal TSP solution, effectively learning the underlying patterns in the data.

-2. **Path Optimization:** Using the probabilities obtained from the neural network, we employ a non-autoregressive model for searching optimal paths.
-The model is designed to efficiently scale to larger graphs, addressing the challenges posed by the NP-hard nature of TSP.
+2. **Path Optimization:** Using the probabilities obtained from the neural network, we implemented sevaral decoding strategies to find the shortest path.

 ## Methodology